blue-build/modules/README.md

 **Module-maintainer:** Maintainer of a BlueBuild bash module.
 The intended audience of this section of the documentation.
 **Image-maintainer:** Maintainer of a custom image that uses BlueBuild.
 **Local-user:** User of a custom image using the BlueBuild bash module.
 The image-maintainer is usually a local-user too.
+**Build-time modules:** Modules that perform its functionality when image is building.
+**Boot-time modules:** Modules that perform its functionality when system is booting or after system is booted.

 ### Code Rules